-Mrs Ingham (Left) Year 5 Teacher
+Mrs Michaels Year 5 Teacher and Deputy Headteacher

-Mrs Roberts (Right) Teaching Assistant
+Mrs Harwood Teaching Assistant (NNEB)

 Years 3, 4, 5 and 6 visited the University of Hertfordshire inflatable planetarium.
 They experienced an amazing journey through space and met Pudsey bear!

 Here we are making the orbits of the planets ourselves-this helped us to answer the question ‘what is a year?’

 During Science we really enjoyed investigating the properties and changes that occurred when adding water to sodium polyacrylate-otherwise known as instasnow!

 We loved mixing and separating different materials, with some surprising results.

 Meeting animals close-up helped us to develop our understanding of reproduction and life-cycles of a range of animals, including the hairless rat!